Evan Low: Early life

-Low was born in San Jose, California on June 5, 1983, to Chinese American optometrist Arthur Low.
-Low grew up in San Jose, California and attended Leland High School.
-In 2003, Low moved to Campbell, California.
+Low was born in San Jose, California, on June 5, 1983, to Chinese American optometrist Arthur Low.
+Low grew up in San Jose and attended Leland High School.
+In 2003, Low moved to neighboring Campbell.

-Education

-Low earned an associate's degree from De Anza College, a community college in Cupertino, California, and a bachelor's degree in political science from San Jose State University.
+Low earned an associate's degree from De Anza College in Cupertino, and a bachelor's degree in political science from San Jose State University.

 Campbell City Council

 In 2004, Low unsuccessfully ran for a seat on the City Council, but he ran again in 2006 and won in his second attempt.
 Low worked as a senior district representative for California's former 28th State Assembly district Assemblymember Paul Fong.

-When his colleagues selected him to become Campbell mayor in 2009, Low became the youngest openly gay, Asian American Mayor in the nation.
+When his colleagues selected him to become Campbell mayor in 2009, Low became the youngest openly gay, Asian American mayor in the nation.

-In 2013, his colleagues on the Campbell City Council selected him to serve as Mayor for a second time.
+In 2013, his colleagues on the Campbell City Council selected him to serve as mayor for a second time.
 His term on the council expired in 2014.